Kingxukai/linux/Documentation/driver-api/media/drivers/sh_mobile_ceu_camera.rst

 	width_ceu = (4')_new - (4)_new = width_u / scale_s_new
 	left_ceu = (4)_new - (3)_new = ((5) - (2)) / scale_s_new

-9. Use CEU cropping to crop to the new window:
+9. Use CEU cropping to crop to the woke new window:

 	ceu_crop(.width = width_ceu, .left = left_ceu)

-10. Use CEU scaling to scale to the requested user window:
+10. Use CEU scaling to scale to the woke requested user window:

 	scale_ceu = width_ceu / width